shivpratapsingh111/commonScripts/nuclei/README.md

+This script moves unwanted nuclei templates to a different directory, so they don't get executed while you use nuclei, You can get them back whenever you want using `-rev` flag.
+---
 ### Exclude Nuclei Templates based on IDs

-- organiseNuclei.py - Excludes unwanted nuclei templates (Moves them into **.excludedNucleiTemplates/**, hidden in linux)
+- organiseNuclei.py - Moves unwanted nuclei templates to a separate directory

 - id.txt - contains IDs to exclude (You can add more IDs to exclude)